Bus safety

 2. Statistics from Great Britain show that fatalities are reducing and the reduction in fatalities in London is slightly less than the national figure.

-3. If we only consider London, the reduction figure is 13%, which is much lower than that national 38%.
+3. If we only consider London, the reduction figure is 13%, which is much lower than the national 38%.

 4. When buses are involved in collisions, the most frequently injured parties are bus occupants.